M-Hamza380/Code-Challenge-Generator/README.md

 #### Project Outcome:

 A fully functional, cloud-deployed AI system for interview question generation.
 Architected for extensibility, performance, and ease of integration with additional LLMs or frontend tools.
-Suitable for enterprise use or further customization.
+Suitable for enterprise use or further customisation.

 # How to run?